Rashtriya Chemicals and Fertilizers

-Rashtriya Chemicals & Fertilizers Ltd. (RCF) is an Indian central public sector undertaking which produces chemical and fertilizers and is based in Mumbai.
+Rashtriya Chemicals and Fertilizers Ltd. (RCF) is an Indian central public sector undertaking which produces chemical and fertilizers and is based in Mumbai.
 It is under the ownership of the Government of India and administrative control of the Ministry of Chemicals and Fertilizers.
 RCF is fourth largest government owned-fertilizer-producer in India.

 History

 Rashtriya Chemicals and Fertilizers Limited, was established in 1978 consequent to the reorganisation of Fertilizer Corporation of India.
 RCF manufactures Urea and Complex fertilizers (NPK) along with a wide range of Industrial Chemicals.
 It is 4th largest Urea manufacturer in India after IFFCO, NFL and KRIBHCO.

 The Government of India (through the President of India) holds 75% of the share capital of the company as of December 2018.